 - The “Name” field does not support spaces or special characters.
 If necessary, use the script, for example “Name_name” to Gmail.

 - If it still does not work, create an email [email protected] in your hosting.

 - The problem may be in the mail configuration of your server, read this help document from Google.

-If you’re a bit lost with the previous step because I’ve been very limited with the description you can follow the step by step instructions to set up a third-party SMTP provider with the help of a plugin called Post SMTP Mailer/Email Log.
+If you’re a bit lost with the previous step because I’ve been very limited with the description you can go to the next page and follow the step by step the instructions to set up a third-party SMTP provider with the help of a plugin called Post SMTP Mailer/Email Log.